peri044/RL/docs/guides/dapo.md

 # An in-depth Walkthrough of DAPO in NeMo RL

-This guide covers the [Decoupled Clip and Dynamic Sampling for Adaptive Policy Optimization (DAPO)](https://arxiv.org/pdf/2503.14476) implementation in NeMo RL.
+This guide covers the [Decoupled Clip and Dynamic Sampling Policy Optimization (DAPO)](https://arxiv.org/pdf/2503.14476) implementation in NeMo RL.

 DAPO introduces 4 key improvements over GRPO:
 1. **Clip-Higher**, which promotes the diversity of the system and avoids entropy collapse